Welcome to Teaching Life Choices Inc., we are happy you found us!

 What Can We Do To Help?

 We have established the “Book Fund” for local Students graduating High School and entering College.
-We have $250 Scholarships available.
-Our requirement to be considered is to submit a 500 word Essay entitled “Why Education Is Important To Me”.
+We have Scholarships available.
+Our requirement to be considered is to submit a 500-word Essay entitled “Why Education Is Important To Me”.
 If you are a High School Student contact your Career Counselor for more information on how to apply.
-We currently serve Ventura County, California and Pima County, Arizona.
+We currently serve Ventura County, California, and Pima County, Arizona.
+Please see the Book Fund Scholarship page to learn more about our recipients.

 Facts About Childhood Obesity